JNU BA, MA entrance exam results 2018 declared, steps to check

 - Select your option to check the result

-- Select the course from the dropdown box.
+- Select the course from the drop-down box.

 - Select the course to which you applied for.